niclaszll/kubernetes-quickstarter/README.md

 ### Access monitoring applications

-Grafana, Prometheus and the Alertmanager are respectively accessible on the subdomains `grafana.*`, `prometheus.*` and `alertmanager.*` of your Domain.
+Grafana, Prometheus and the Alertmanager are respectively accessible on the subdomains `grafana.*`, `prometheus.*` and `alertmanager.*` of your domain.
 It may take a few seconds till all pods are started.